just-the-docs/just-the-docs/docs/NewPage.md

 ## Online self service

 This is the paragraph thta will contain the information for the online self service section for the myBCIT homepage.

+## myCourses

+Test content for the mycourse section of this page.

+## Student Resources

+The student resources for the student resources part of this page.